 The Environmental Services Department office hours are from 8:30am to 4:30pm Monday to Friday.
-Operator working hours are from 7:00 am -4:00 pm Monday to Friday.
-Outside of these hours, an assigned Operator is on-call to address any issues that may arise.
+Operator working hours are from 7:00 am -4:30 pm Monday to Thursday and 7am to 11am on Fridays.
+At all times there will be an assigned on-call operator following a rotation with all eligible operators working 8-hour shifts from Wednesday to Wednesday.
+This ensures coverage during working hours for Friday afternoons and regular weekend rounds.
+Outside of these hours, the assigned Operator is on-call to address any issues that may arise.
 All operators with a minimum Class 1 certification are on the on-call rotation, overseen by the Environmental Services Supervisor.
 New hires are placed on the on-call rotation at the discretion of the Supervisor.

-One on-call operator is capable of completing all minimal weekend rounds during routine operations.
+One on-call operator is capable of completing all weekend rounds during routine operations.
 Similarly, most alarm conditions can be addressed by a single operator when following standard operating procedures.
 If circumstances arise that require assistance, the on-call operator will contact the Overall Responsible Operator.
 The ORO will determine how to best assist the on-call operator.
 Contact information for all operations personnel is readily accessible to the on-call operator.